-Fig. 2a shows the same East Pacific data displayed as a function of the reduced column water vapor w/w_c .
-The precipitation is also rescaled by the amplitude factor a from (2), but this varies by less than $\pm 5\%$, so the collapse is primarily due to rescaling of w.
-The $\hat{T}=268$ K curve deviates slightly from the others below critical, and 268K and 274K have higher scatter due to fewer data counts at high w, but otherwise the curves conform closely to a single dependence in w/w_c .
-Similar data for the Atlantic (Fig. 2b) illustrates repeatability for other basins.
-For the Atlantic, there are no occurences of w high enough to reach the pickup for $\hat{T} = 274$.
-The quality of the collapse suggests that w_c plays a significant role in the dynamics of the system, and that the reduced variable w/w_c can yield substantial economy in analyzing related statistics.
-It also indicates that the estimation procedure for w_c works reasonably well for the large data sets here.
-For smaller data sets, where few counts above criticality prevent fitting the power law, one could still seek such a collapse as a means of obtaining some information regarding w_c .
+higher scatter because of fewer data counts at high w, but otherwise the curves conform closely to a single dependence in w/w_c .
+Similar data for the Atlantic (Fig. 2b) illustrate repeatability for other basins.
+For the Atlantic, there are no occurrences of w high enough to reach the pickup for $\hat{T} = 274$ K. The quality of the collapse suggests that w_c plays a significant role in the dynamics of the system and that the rescaled variable w/w_c can yield substantial economy in analyzing related statistics.
+It also indicates that the estimation procedure for w_c works reasonably well for the large datasets here.
+For smaller datasets, where few counts above criticality prevent fitting the power law, one could still seek such a collapse as a means of obtaining some information regarding w_c .

-Comparison with the earlier TMI data set using the Wentz and Spencer (1998) algorithm shows considerable differences in the amplitude a, which also differ in TRMM radar (Peters et al. 2008), but other features including the shape of the pickup and w_c have only modest differences for particular temperatures, suggesting overall robustness of these aspects.
-The initial part of the pickup has been verified with rain gauge and radiosonde data (Holloway and Neelin 2008) but not yet the region far above critical.
+Comparison with the earlier TMI dataset using the Wentz and Spencer (1998) algorithm shows considerable differences in the amplitude a, which also differ in TRMM radar (Peters et al. 2009), but other features including the shape of the pickup and w_c have only modest differences for particular temperatures, suggesting overall robustness of these aspects.
+The initial part of the pickup has been verified with rain gauge and